Scripture Treasury

 Refusal Is Not Rebellion When God Is Contradicted

 This distinction is one of the most important rules for the present crisis.
-Many Catholics still fear that once they refuse corrupt authority they have somehow abandoned obedience itself.
+Many Catholics still fear that once they refuse corrupt they have somehow abandoned itself.
 The Apostles show otherwise.
 Refusal becomes Catholic precisely when it is made in fidelity to the higher command.

-That is why the verse is such a safeguard for conscience.
-It keeps refusal from hardening into private sovereignty because the refusal itself remains bounded by obedience to God.
+That is why the verse is such a safeguard for .
+It keeps refusal from hardening into private sovereignty because the refusal itself remains bounded by to God.
 The faithful are not set free to do whatever seems right to them.
 They are set under the higher rule that judges both rulers and subjects alike.
 Divine priority does not dissolve order.
 It purifies it.

 The Passage Judges The Present Crisis